zhang-informatics/iDISK/README.md

 * Parent-Child (i.e. the first concept is a hypernym of the second)
 * Child-Parent (i.e. the first concept is a hyponym of the second)

-If you are qualified to use Prodigy (it's not free) and have it installed (in the `idisk` virtual environment), you can run the annotation task with:
+If you are qualified to use Prodigy (it's not free) and have it installed in the `idisk` virtual environment, you can run the annotation task with:

 ```